 How to invest in retirement

-When you’re retired, investing is different to investing while you are still working and adding to your super.
+Investing in your retirement is different to investing while you are still working and adding to your super.
 Generally, once you retire, your goals change.
 You want a regular reliable income, which usually means you might want to take less risk when it comes to investing.

 Your investment options

-In our Retirement Income Allocated Pension you still have similar options as you do in your super.
+In our Retirement Income Pension you still have similar investment options as you do in your super.
 This means you can choose a Readymade plan which invests in a range of different asset classes, or you can create your own combination of asset classes with Mix Your plan.

 There’s also one more option.
 You can invest part of your money in the Cash plan, and the rest of your money in another Readymade plan.